DarthStrom/Moxie/README.md

 ## Stubbing

-First, make a mock object with a mutable instance of MockingBird.
+First, make a mock object with an instance of MockingBird.

 Then in the function you want to stub you can use `valueFor` to get the value to return.